 Lisa A. Martinelli is Vice President and Chief Privacy Officer at Highmark Health.
 She earned BPhil (1997, Philosophy, Political Science) and JD degrees (2000) from the University of Pittsburgh.
 She also received a master's degree (2011, Theology) from Duquesne University and is a candidate for a PhD degree (anticipated 2017) from the Center for Healthcare Ethics at Duquesne.
 She received the Jefferson Award for Public Service (2009) for her work with children with autism, and she serves as a member of the UHC committee selecting winners of the G. Alec Stewart Student Achievement Award.
 She also is an adjunct professor at the University of Pittsburgh School of Law teaching information privacy law.

-Guy N. Molinari is Counsel in the international law firm Kilpatrick Townsend, and works in their New York City office.
-He earned a BA degree (1983, Politics, Philosophy & Economics, summa cum laude; Chancellor's Scholar) from the University of Pittsburgh, an MBA degree (1987) from Columbia University Business School, and a JD degree (1987) from Columbia Law School.
+Guy N. Molinari is a Coprate and Securities Partner at Tarter Krinsky & Drogin LLP.
+He earned a BA degree (1983, Politics and Philosophy, summa cum laude; Chancellor's Scholar) from the University of Pittsburgh, an MBA degree (1987) from Columbia University Business School, and a JD degree (1987) from Columbia Law School.

 Marlee S. Myers is the founding partner of the Pittsburgh office of Morgan, Lewis & Bockius, and was the office's managing partner for 19 years.
 She is a member of the firm's Corporate and Business Transactions Practice.
 She earned BA (1974, English Literature) and JD degrees (1977) from the University of Pittsburgh.
 She is a member of the Board of Trustees of the University (2002-2016) and serves on the Board of Directors of the University of Pittsburgh Medical Center.
 She has won many awards, including the Pittsburgh Business Times' Women First Award, recognition by the former Governor as one of Pennsylvania's Top 50 Women in Business and by the National Diversity Council as one of the "Most Powerful and Influential Women of Pennsylvania."
 She is active in many community organizations, including the Pittsburgh Parks Conservancy, which she co-founded, and serves on the Board of Directors of the Pittsburgh Technology Council.

-Anna M. Quider is the Director of Federal Relations for Northern Illinois University in Washington, DC.
+Anna M. Quider is the Assistant Vice President for Federal Relations at Northern Illinois University in Washington, DC.
 She earned BS (2007, Physics and Astronomy) and BA degrees (2007, History and Philosophy of Science, Religious Studies) from the University of Pittsburgh.
 She won the prestigious Marshall Scholarship to study at the University of Cambridge in the UK, where she received her PhD degree (2011, Astrophysics).
 Since returning to the States, she has served as a Congressional Science Fellow in the US Congress and an Innovation Program Manager at the US Department of State.

-Nicole C. Rudolph is Associate Professor of Languages, Literatures and Cultures, and of History, at Adelphi University in New York.
+Nicole C. Rudolph is the Academic Director of Aldephi University Honors College, in New York.
 She earned BA (1990, American History, French Language and Literature) and MA degrees (1993, French Language and Literature) from the University of Pittsburgh, a DEA degree (1999, Social Sciences) from the Ecole Normale Superieure/Ecole des Hautes Etudes en Sciences Sociales in Paris, and a PhD degree (2005, French Studies) from New York University, where she won a Fulbright Research Scholarship.
 She is former director of the Maison Française at Columbia University and currently serves as Director of the International Studies program at Adelphi.

 Margaret A. Weitekamp curates the social and cultural dimensions of spaceflight collection at the Smithsonian National Air and Space Museum in Washington DC.
 She earned a BA degree from the University of Pittsburgh (1993, History) and MA and PhD degrees in History from Cornell University.
 Her publications cover topics ranging from women pilots taking astronaut tests, Apollo 11 commemorative medals, Star Trek's Lt.
 Uhura character, Space Shuttle toys, and 1950s space-themed programs.
 She is the lead space history curator for the Boeing Milestones of Flight Hall, opening in July 2016.